Timeline of the 2019–2020 Hong Kong protests (February 2020): Seven-month anniversary of the Yuen Long attack

 For the seven month anniversary for the Yuen Long attack, a large number of citizens responded to online calls to assemble at Yuen Long and Causeway Bay Station and Ma On Shan Station.
 The MTR closed the West Rail Yuen Long Station early at 5 pm.
 At about 7 pm, nearly 100 citizens gathered at the atrium of the Yoho Mall, the number of participants increased to about 300.
 Most of the protesters sat on the ground, shouting slogans such as "no-show 7.21, killing on 8.31, gunned down on 10.1", "dissolve the police force, urgently" and other slogans.
 They displayed a banner reading "recovering the revolution in the Hong Kong era".
 Another citizen opened champagne and raised a glass to celebrate a police officer diagnosed with pneumonia in Wuhan.
-He even shouted: "Black police died of pneumonia!".
+He shouted: "Black police died of pneumonia!".
 By 8 pm, more than 100 riot police arrived at the exit of the underground bus stop of the mall.
 A large number of citizens left after learning the news, the scene was chaotic.
 Yuen Long District Councillor Ng Kin-wai, after communicating with the riot police, said the police would have the opportunity to enter the mall.

 By 10 pm, many citizens were intercepted by riot police when they left the exit of the underground bus station.
 At 11:00 pm, some people blocked the road with plastic boxes and garbage on the main road in Yuen Long, and the riot police came to the scene to clean up.

 At the Causeway Bay MTR station, there were also nearly 200 citizens sitting quietly.
-Some participating girls knelt down and paid tribute to other protesters.
+Some participating females knelt down and paid tribute to other protesters.
 Some people also accused the police of being more wanton after 7.21 and vowed to investigate the police.
 A large number of plainclothes and riot police are on alert near the different exits of Causeway Bay Station.
 At about 9 pm, people who participated in the meditation continued to disperse.